 Everyone I know has strengths and weaknesses.
-I find that most people don’t need to be reminded of their weaknesses.
+I find that most people don’t need to be reminded of their shortcomings.
 They’re aware whether they voice it or not.
 I only address weakness when asked for advice or when it directly impacts my life.
-With the former I always try to be encouraging rather than demeaning.
-I can be tough, but my focus is always to improve the situation.
+With the former, I always try to be encouraging rather than demeaning.
+I can be tough, but my focus is to improve the situation.

 I find most people don’t recognize their own strengths.

 I make a conscious effort to point it out when I see something awesome or someone doing awesome things.
 Life is too short to be critical out of pride.

 I’ve had those days where one single compliment has completely renewed my motivation.

 On the flip side of the coin, I am cautious with personal criticism that isn’t constructive.
 I find it to be useless negativity designed to make one feel better about themselves rather than solve a problem.

 Does Sally Mae really need to know that her house is a disaster?
 No. Sally Mae already knows that.
 What she may not know is that the pie she’s making is the best pie you’ve ever had.
 Push the clothes and toys off the couch (better yet, help her clean up) and tell her.